EVANBOI/EVANBOI-OOP-Dungeon-Game/Pair_Blog.md

     - Need to create 3 more subclasses of Entity: LightBulb, SwitchDoor, Wire, which will all be in the entities folder, and also edit the bomb class
         - these changes will be done by adding new string cases in EntityFactory
         - to add these entities to the frontend, we look at NameConverter where it converts the class name into a string
-            - for light_bulb, we should have a method that returns a string indicating whether it is on or off
+            - for light_bulb, we should have a method that returns a boolean indicating whether it is on or off

 **Changes after review**